Practice Dimension and Scope

 Recent government investigations matters have concerned allegations of fraud (including accounting, securities, tax, healthcare, immigration, and mortgage fraud); price fixing or antitrust law violations; bribery; corruption; export-control violations; insider trading; and false claims.
 The firm has also advised clients in government investigations prompted by whistleblowers.

-Throughout its existence, WSGR has maintained a robust transactional practice.
-That factor, combined with today's heightened level of regulatory scrutiny, has given the firm's attorneys the opportunity to amass particular expertise in the following areas:
+Throughout its existence, WSGR has had a sustained, robust transactional practice.
+That factor, combined with the heightened level of regulatory scrutiny, has given the firm's attorneys the opportunity to amass particular expertise in the following areas:

 Financial and Accounting Fraud Investigations